zeroc-ice/ice-demos/python/Ice/metrics/README.md

-This demo illustrates how to retrieve metrics information from Ice applications.
+This demo illustrates how to retrieve [metrics information][1] from Ice applications.

 The Metrics.py script provided with this demo connects to an Ice